47-Day Certificate Readiness

 Without automation in place, certificate renewals become a bottleneck that delays deployments and disrupts release cycles.

-By March 2029, domain control validation reuse periods also drop to 10 days, adding another layer of operational complexity on top of shorter lifespans.
+By March 2029, domain control validation reuse periods drop to 10 days, compounding the pressure of shorter certificate lifespans.

 Compliance Risk Grows

-Frameworks like PCI-DSS, HIPAA, and GDPR require valid, properly managed certificates.
-More frequent renewals mean more opportunities for gaps that trigger audit findings.
+Frameworks like PCI-DSS, HIPAA, and GDPR require valid certificates.
+More renewals mean more opportunities for gaps.

 THE STRATEGY